localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 title: "Step Functions"
 linkTitle: "Step Functions"
 categories: ["LocalStack Community"]
-description: Get started with Amazon Web Services Step Functions
+description: Get started with AWS Step Functions
 ---

 Amazon Web Services (AWS) Step Functions is a serverless workflow engine that integrates with AWS Lambda and other AWS services.
 It allows us to define workflows using Amazon States Language, a JSON-based structured language, to provide the necessary configurations and run the workflow.
 Step Functions allow you to define standard workflows and express workflows for long-running workflows and high-volume event processing, respectively.